-Ivars Peterson is Director of Publications at the Mathematical Association of America in Washington, D.C.
+Ivars Peterson is a freelance writer and editor.
+He was Director of Publications at the Mathematical Association of America in Washington, D.C., from 2007 to 2014.
 For more than 25 years previously, he was a writer at Science News.
 He also served as editor of Science News for Kids and Science News Online and wrote the weekly online column Ivars Peterson's MathTrek.

 Ivars Peterson received his education from the University of Toronto, where he earned a Bachelor of Science degree (majoring in physics and chemistry) and a Bachelor of Education degree.
 He taught high school science and mathematics for eight years.
 In 1980, he left teaching to obtain a master's degree in journalism from the University of Missouri in Columbia.
 He served as an intern at Science News in Washington, D. C., then joined the weekly magazine’s staff.